2018–2019 Gaza border protests: 20 July

+Fire exchange

-Palestinian snipers fired and threw a number of explosives at Israeli troops during protests along the border fence in southern Gaza Strip, killing an Israeli soldier with a bullet to the chest.
-In response the Israeli army retaliated with air attacks and tanks fire aimed at eight military Hamas posts east of Khan Yunis and near the southern Rafah, as result three Hamas military wing members were killed in the exchange of fire.
-Then Israeli Air Force expand its air strike raising the death toll to four.
-Following the strikes, three rockets fired into Israeli communities around Gaza, two projectiles intercepted by Iron Dome and another fell in open field.
+On 20 July, an Israeli soldier was killed near the Gaza border, allegedly, by a Palestinian sniper.
+In response, the Israeli army retaliated with air attacks and tank fire aimed at eight military Hamas posts east of Khan Yunis and near the southern Rafah.
+Four Hamas military wing members were killed in the exchange of fire.
+Following the strikes, three rockets were fired into Israeli communities around Gaza.
+Two projectiles were intercepted by the Iron Dome and another fell in an open field.
 United Nations Special Coordinator for the Middle East Peace Process Nickolay Mladenov tweeted "everyone in Gaza needs to step back from the brink.
 Not next week.
 Not tomorrow.
 Right NOW!
 Those who want to provoke Palestinians and Israelis into another war must not succeed."
 According to Hamas, there was a ceasefire agreed upon afterwards, but Israel did not comment.

 21 July

-Several Palestinian infiltrators crossed the border fence into Israel, then returned to Gaza's territory.
+Several Palestinians crossed the border fence into Israel, then returned to Gaza's territory.
 An IDF tank fired at a Hamas post in northern Gaza in response.